A Moving Abroad Checklist For A Smooth Start In A New Country

 • Our language-learning experts at Babbel advise that you should start learning the language before you leave to get a head start.
 You might need it from the moment you land.

-• Join Facebook groups or forums for expats and ask questions — lots of questions.
+• Join Facebook groups, Subreddits or forums for the country and/or city you’re moving to and ask questions — lots of questions.
 You’re not the first person to move to your new country, so take advantage of other people’s experiences.
 There’s no need to suffer the same mistakes or reinvent the wheel.

 • Ask the local authorities what you have to do, as sometimes there’s a long list of legal requirements.
 The immigration authority of your new country probably even has a checklist of its own!